dfujim/bfit/README.md

 - [iminuit] : a [Jupyter]-friendly [Python] interface for the [MINUIT2] library.

-Note that when retrieving [bfit] from the [PyPI], most dependencies can be handeled automatically;
+Note that when retrieving [bfit] from the [PyPI], most dependencies can be handelled automatically;
 however, some <i>must</i> already be present on your system:

 | Package | Install Instruction |